Parental alienation syndrome in Illinois child custody cases

 - Parental ability to put the child’s needs first

-Any parent who believes the other parent is trying to alienate their child against them should seek representation by an experienced family lawyer who can bring out the truth and aggressively fight for appropriate custody and visitation decisions.
+Any parent who believes the other parent is trying to alienate their child against them should seek representation from an experienced family lawyer who can bring out the truth and aggressively fight for appropriate custody and visitation decisions.

-The attorneys at my firm, the Law Offices of Jeffery M. Leving Ltd. in Chicago, litigate custody and visitation matters involving parental alienation.
+The attorneys at my firm, The Law Offices of Jeffery M. Leving, Ltd. in Chicago, litigate custody and visitation matters involving parental alienation.
 We recently won custody for another dedicated father in Chicago of his son who had been the victim of his mother’s parental alienation.